-Cash machines (ATMs) are available throughout Turkey, accepting major credit and bank cards and instructions are often available in English.
-It is advisable to inform your bank in advance that you are travelling to Turkey to double-check on specific regulations.
+Cash machines (ATMs) are available throughout Türkiye, accepting major credit and bank cards and instructions are often available in English.
+It is advisable to inform your bank in advance that you are travelling to Türkiye to double-check on specific regulations.

 Can I use my credit card?

-International credit and debit cards are widely accepted in shops and restaurants throughout Turkey.
+International credit and debit cards are widely accepted in shops and restaurants throughout Türkiye.
 When selecting a credit card, you may want to find a bank that does not charge an extra fee for international purchases.
 In addition to a credit card, it is advisable also to carry cash for taxis, smaller shops and cafes, particularly in more rural areas.

 How can I open a bank account?

-Banking is a booming business in Turkey with many foreign banks either setting up or setting up joint ventures with the local banks.
-Once your work visa application is approved and the card is received you will be eligible for opening a bank account in Turkey.
+Banking is a booming business in Türkiye with many foreign banks either setting up or setting up joint ventures with the local banks.
+Salaries are paid into Yapi Kredi Bank.
+Yapi Kredi Bank provides services to foreigners.
+The school will help you to open your bank account in Yapı Kredi Bank.
+You will be accompanied by the administrative assistant.

+Once your work visa application is approved and the card is received you will be eligible for opening a bank account in Türkiye.
 You are able to do telephone and Internet banking with most services being provided in English.
-Will I be able to use my mobile phone in Turkey?
+About 4 weeks after your arrival you will receive a Yapi Kredi Bank card which can be used at all Yapi Kredi Bank ATMs and as a debit card.